JS-20/JS-20/README.md

 - 👀 I’m interested in los lenguajes y la tecnologia, descubrir y diseñar nuevos procesos en desarrollo de software
 - 🌱 I’m currently learning  BackEnd con java.
 - 💞️ I’m looking to collaborate on  proyectos de desarrol, automatización, tester .
-- 📫 How to reach me  al correo justynesan@gmail.com
+- 📫 How to reach me  a discord  jus-cuya#3063

 <!---
 JS-20/JS-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.